Mentor a Student

 Be a Guest Speaker

 Student Clubs often seek alumni to be guest speakers at student events, interest group advisors and mentors.
 Preceptors for student-run service learning projects are also needed.
 Alumni can contribute meaningfully to student life without a long commitment.
-Let us know if you’d like to be involved in student clubs or interest groups via our online form.
+Let us know if you’d like to be involved in student clubs or interest groups.

-Alumni are often needed to sit on student award and alumni awards selection committees at various times throughout the year.
+Alumni are often needed to sit on awards selection committees — such as for the University of Toronto Student Leadership Awards and the Faculty's alumni awards — at various times throughout the year.
 This is interesting and rewarding work with a short time commitment.
-Apply to volunteer on a student and alumni awards committee via our online form.
+Apply to volunteer on a student and alumni awards committee.

 MD Admissions Rater

-To learn more about this volunteer opportunity, please email email@example.com.
+To learn more about volunteering as an MD Admissions rater, please email firstname.lastname@example.org.

-Mentors in the Community of Support provide Black, Indigenous, racialized, or economically disadvantaged students interested in medicine with webinars, in-person mentorship, job shadowing and support with medical schools applications and interviews.
+Mentors in the Community of Support program provide students who are Indigenous, Black, Filipino, economically disadvantaged or who self-identify with having a disability with support for advancing their medical academic careers.
+Opportunities include in-person mentorship, job shadowing and support with medical school applications and interviews.
 Learn more at Community of Support.